simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 database.
 In this case, move it to a folder that is accessible to all users of your computer.

-If PostgreSQL complain that date is out of range, check the standard date format used by PostgreSQL ([datestyle](http://www.postgresql.org/docs/devel/static/runtime-config-client.html#GUC-DATESTYLE)):
+If PostgreSQL complains that the date is out of range, check the standard date format used by PostgreSQL ([datestyle](http://www.postgresql.org/docs/devel/static/runtime-config-client.html#GUC-DATESTYLE)):